Alipsa/ride/README.md

 It was created to have a familiar (similar to RStudio) interface to develop R scripts that will later run in embedded mode on application servers such as Wildfly or Play Framework.
-I use it daily at work and have been doing so for several months now.
+I use it daily at work and have been doing so for over a year now.
 It started as a tool to develop and test R code that I created using RStudio but needed a manageable intermediary to make sure my code worked in Renjin before integrating it with the java application servers I use at work - due to fact that many packages commonly used in GNU R does not yet work in Renjin.
 Later, it evolved to the point where I now use it as my primary data analysis tool.